modehnal/GNOMETerminalAutomation/article/presentation_article.md

 Disclaimer: Nobody is perfect and we are no exceptions.
 If you see anything that we are doing wrong, let us know.
 We love to learn and would welcome any feedback that would improve our automation suites.

+# Automation stack for GNOME Applications

+First lets go over individual parts of our automation stack that we use.

-# What are we using?
+## What are we using?
 Automation API - dogtail

 We are using Assistive Technology - Service Provider Interface (AT-SPI) which is a set of interfaces that allow access technologies such as screen readers to programmatically determine what is being displayed on the screen and simulate keyboard and mouse events.
 It can also be used for automated testing.